cl-trier/TWON-LSS/docs/Schemas.md

 - **comments:** A list of `Post` objects representing comments, allowing for nested comment structures.
 - **timestamp:** The timestamp of post creation, automatically set to current time if not provided.

-The class also provides a computed property `interactions_grouped` that groups interactions by type.
+The class also provides a function `get_interactions` that returns the interactions grouped by type.

 ```python
 from src.twon_lss.schemas import Post